 Bottom Line

 Withdrawing from your 401(k) after age 60 opens up a wide range of possibilities for managing your retirement income.
-Whether you opt for regular distributions, a rollover to an IRA or take another approach, it’s a good idea to carefully consider the tax implications, your long-term income needs and your risk tolerance.
-Each strategy carries its benefits and trade-offs, so personalizing your plan is crucial.
+Whether you opt for regular distributions, a rollover to an IRA or another approach, it’s a good idea to carefully consider the tax implications, your long-term income needs and your risk tolerance.
+Each strategy has its benefits and trade-offs, so personalizing your plan is crucial.
 A financial advisor can help you develop a withdrawal strategy that helps ensure you enjoy a financially secure retirement.

 Tips for Retirement Planning